kura52/sushi-browser/README.md

 Also downloading a streaming video (.m3u8) or a batch video download are available by using youTube-dl.

 #### 2. Pop-up window
-If you select "Play Video in Popup Window" from the context menu right clicked on the movie being played or from the menu displayed after clicking the movie icon, the movie will be cut out as a popup window or panel.
+If you select "Play Video in Popup Window" from the context menu right clicked on the video being played or from the menu displayed after clicking the video icon, the video will be cut out as a popup window or panel.

 #### 3. Mouse, keyboard operation
-Varieties of control and setting are possible with mouse and keyboard like movie player onto the movies being played.
+Varieties of control and setting are possible with mouse and keyboard like video player onto the videos being played.
-Mouse wheel control is assigned to Seek, Double-click is assigned to full screen mode as default.
+**Mouse wheel control is assigned to Seek**, Double-click is assigned to full screen mode as default.

 #### 4. Other
 - Mute, adjusting volume： Sound volume can be muted or modified by operating the volume icon in the tab during a video play.